danos/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

 *   digest_size: set the size of the digest to be generated/verified.

 *   sessionless: no crypto session will be created.

-*   cryptodev_mask: A hexadecimal bitmask of the cryptodevs to be used by the application.

-    (default is all cryptodevs).

-*   [no-]mac-updating: Enable or disable MAC addresses updating (enabled by default).

 The application requires that crypto devices capable of performing